The Training

 The PPL is a great licence for someone wishing to progress their career in aviation, or for someone who has just always had ‘learning to fly’ on their bucket wish list.

-The minimum age a student pilot can start taking flying lessons and log the flight time is 14.
+A student pilot can therefore start flying lessons and log the flight time from the age of 14.

-A student pilot, however, cannot fly solo until the age of 16, and only providing they have passed the Air Law exam and a Class 2 Medical examination with an authorised Aero Medical Examiner (AME).
+A student pilot, however, cannot fly solo until the age of 16, and only providing they have passed the Air Law exam (and Comms; our school requirement) and a Class 2 Medical examination with an authorised Aero Medical Examiner (AME).

 The minimum age the PPL skill test can be taken and the licence issued is 17 years old.